Class Router⚓︎

 Event router for handling incoming events in a structured and extensible way.

-allows you to register event handlers with specific filters, such as message types, chat events, or custom logic.
+A Router allows you to register event handlers with specific filters, such as message types, chat events, or custom logic.

-You can also include nested routers using include_router()
+You can also include nested routers using include_router() to build modular and reusable event structures.

 Handlers can be registered for: